OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 3. model theft by reverse engineering from using the AI system.
 These are three very different attacks, with similar impacts.
 This way of organizing is helpful because the goal is to link the threats to controls, and these controls vary per attack surface.

 **How about AI outside of machine learning?**
-A helpful way to look at AI is to see it as consisting of machine learning (the current dominant type of AI) plus *heuristic models*.
+A helpful way to look at AI is to see it as consisting of machine learning (the current dominant type of AI) models and *heuristic models*.
 A model can be a machine learning model which has learned how to compute based on data, or it can be a heuristic model engineered based on human knowledge, e.g. a rule-based system.
 Heuristic models still need data for testing, and sometimes to perform analysis for further building and validating the human knowledge.
 This document focuses on machine learning.
-The following threats (discussed further on in this document) also apply to heuristic systems:
+Nevertheless, here is a quick summary of the machine learning threats from this document that also apply to heuristic systems:
-* Model evasion -attackers can still be motivated to fool a model, even if it is knowledge-based
+* Model evasion is also possible for heuristic models, -trying to find a loophole in the rules
-* Model theft through use - it is possible to train a machine learning model based om imput/output combinations from a heuristic model
+* Model theft through use - it is possible to train a machine learning model based om input/output combinations from a heuristic model
 * Overreliance in use - heuristic systems can also be relied on too much.
 The applied knowledge can be false
-* Data poisoning and model poisoning is possible by manipulating data that is used to improve knowledge and by manipulating the knowledge specification development-time or runtime
+* Data poisoning and model poisoning is possible by manipulating data that is used to improve knowledge and by manipulating the rules development-time or runtime
-* Data leaks can still be an issue
+* Leaks of data used for analysis or testing can still be an issue
 * Knowledgebase, source code and configuration can be regarded as sensitive data when it is intellectual property, so it needs protection
 * Leak sensitive input data, for example when a heuristic system needs to diagnose a patient